vmagamedov/harness/docs/index.rst

 Introduction
 ~~~~~~~~~~~~

-Harness is a language-neutral meta-framework for building serverless-style
+Harness is a language-neutral meta-framework for building and deploying
-services:
+serverless-style services:

-- It lets you glue together other frameworks, libraries and your own code to
+- It glues together other libraries, frameworks and your own code
-  build a solution which fits your needs
-- Serverless means that Harness ships with a :doc:`runtime <runtime>`, which
+- Serverless-style means that Harness ships with a :doc:`runtime <runtime>`,
-  you can use to run your services
+  which is used to run your services
 - You can use Harness to generate deploy configuration for your services
 - To make all this happen, Harness uses a language-neutral self-describing
   :doc:`configuration format <configuration>`

+.. note:: Harness is in it's early stage of design and development.
+  Please don't hesitate to provide your expertise in any form.
+Our goal is to
+  develop a framework, which is not specific to some particular company, but
+  to make it suitable for all, so everyone can benefit from it.

 Motivation
 ~~~~~~~~~~